Frequently Asked Questions

 Can I withhold the rent if

 the landlord violates the lease or fails to provide

 No!
 There is no legal reason to withhold a rent payment.
 The lease agreement is a binding contract in which you agreed to pay the rent, so non-payment or withholding of the rent is as much of a violation as the landlord's alleged violation.
 If you have a complaint, first make it in writing to your landlord.
 You may also file a complaint with the Consumer Affairs Division or call 703-222-8435, TTY 711.
 Other possible options are outlined on pages 14-15 of the Tenant-Landlord Handbook.

 water.
 The landlord hasn't fixed the problem even after many phone

 messages.
 What can I do?

 Follow up with a written and dated letter stating the problem and requesting prompt correction.
 Lack of heat (in season) and hot water (year round) are violations of the Virginia Uniform Statewide Building Code (VUSBC), and of your lease.
-Contact the Fairfax County Health Dept. at 703-246-2300, TTY 711, to request an inspection, and, if the landlord doesn’t respond, file a complaint form with the Consumer Affairs Division at 703-222-8435, TTY 711.
+Contact the Fairfax County Health Dept. at 703-246-2300, TTY 711, to request an inspection, and, if the landlord doesn’t respond, file a complaint form with the Consumer Affairs Branch at 703-222-8435, TTY 711.